Enrico Preziosi: Market operation and caso Milito–Motta

-As part of Bovo deal, Genoa signed Giuseppe Biava for €500,000.
-Despite age 33 in 2010, he was sold to Lazio for €800,000, nearly a double.
-His defensive partner in 2008–09 season, Matteo Ferrari, was allowed to leave for Beşiktaş for €4.5 million in 2009, which a year before he was a free agent.
+As part of the Bovo deal, Genoa signed Giuseppe Biava for €500,000.
+Despite being aged 33 in 2010, he was sold to Lazio for €800,000, nearly a double.
+His defensive partner in the 2008–09 season, Matteo Ferrari, was allowed to leave for Beşiktaş for €4.5 million in 2009, a year before he was a free agent.

-The team also sold Sergio Floccari for €8.5 million plus €0.5 million loan fee, who joined Genoa for €9.1M and Giuseppe Sculli (who joined Genoa for €300,000) to Lazio on 21 June 2010 and in January 2011.
+The team also sold Sergio Floccari for €8.5 million plus a €0.5 million loan fee, who joined Genoa for €9.1M, and Giuseppe Sculli (who joined Genoa for €300,000) to Lazio on 21 June 2010 and in January 2011.
 The former had a disappointing 2009–10 season and Genoa made a quick swap in mid-season, which saw David Suazo from Inter to Genoa and Floccari to Lazio to replace Inter bounded Goran Pandev.
-That window Genoa also made another 3-way swap, which Acquafresca returned from Atalanta, Atalanta signed Nicola Amoruso from Parma and Parma signed Hernán Crespo from Genoa.
+Genoa also made another three-way swap, in which Acquafresca returned from Atalanta, Atalanta signed Nicola Amoruso from Parma, and Parma signed Hernán Crespo from Genoa.

-Genoa once contracted 5 of the 23 men squad at 2009 UEFA European Under-21 Football Championship, namely Acquafresca, Criscito, Ranocchia, Salvatore Bocchetti and Alberto Paloschi (in 2010–11 season), the first 4 of them contracted in the same time in 2009–10 season, plus half owned Italy internationals Bonucci (who travelled to 2010 FIFA World Cup), Genoa owned most of the talented defender (centre-back) of 1986 and 1987 age group at that time (Ranocchia born in 1988).
-The only centre-back in the 2009 U-21 Euro which was not owned by Genoa was Marco Andreolli.
+Genoa once contracted five of the 23-player squad at the 2009 UEFA European Under-21 Football Championship, namely Acquafresca, Criscito, Ranocchia, Salvatore Bocchetti and Alberto Paloschi (in the 2010–11 season), the first four of them contracted at the same time in the 2009–10 season, plus half-owned Italy internationals Bonucci (who travelled to the 2010 FIFA World Cup in South Africa), Genoa owned most of the talented defenders (centre-back) of 1986 and 1987 at that time (Ranocchia was born in 1988).
+The only centre-back in the 2009 U-21 Euro not owned by Genoa was Marco Andreolli.

-The team member was shaky compared to traditional bigger team.
-For example, Genoa had changed its goalkeeper from Rubinho to Marco Amelia, Eduardo and Sebastien Frey in 2011–12 season.
+The team members were shaky compared to the traditional bigger team.
+For example, Genoa had changed its goalkeeper from Rubinho to Marco Amelia, Eduardo and Sebastien Frey in the 2011–12 season.
 The longest serving keeper in recent years is Alessio Scarpi, a backup keeper.
-In the forwards, Luca Toni, regular starter in 2010–11 season, Gergely Rudolf who often as sub, were released (to Juventus) and loaned out in January 2011 respectively.
+In the meantime, Luca Toni, a regular starter in the 2010–11 season, and sub Gergely Rudolf were released (to Juventus) and loaned out in January 2011 respectively.
 In exchange, Antonio Floro Flores and Mauro Boselli were borrowed.
-When a player was sold, the team find an replacement.
+When a player was sold, the team would look for a replacement.
 Despite the sales of Bocchetti and Papastathopoulos in 2010–11 season, Dario Dainelli and Kaladze replaced them.
-The team concerned lesser goals and also scored lesser goals compared to 2009–10 season.
-None of a Genoa player scored more than 10 goals since the left of Milito.
-Only Floro Flores able to score 10 goals for Genoa in half-season.
+The team concerned lesser goals and also scored lesser goals compared to those in the 2009–10 season.
+No Genoa player scored more than 10 goals since the departure of Milito.
+Only Floro Flores was able to score 10 goals for Genoa in the half-season.